Iberian Lynx Facts

 The Iberian Lynx possesses a highly specialized diet, consisting chiefly of rabbits.
 Being rather smaller than most species of lynx, it remains incapable of attacking larger prey.
 A male consumes an average of one rabbit per day, while a female with kittens consumes an average of three per day.

-This animal is also rather solitary in nature, except when mating.
+This animal also evolved to be rather solitary in nature, as a general principle.
+The exception to this occurs when mating, obviously.
 Individuals roam over great distances searching for food, especially with the reduction of local populations of natural prey.